Laila (2025 film): Plot

-In order to find Jyoti and Nagaraj, Laila meets Shankar and offers to help him arrest Sonu if he brings Nagaraj to the location she specifies.
-Believing Laila, Shankar brings Nagaraj to the designated place, where, as planned, Jenny, Pinky, and the other clients of Sonu abduct Nagaraj.
+To find Jyoti and Nagaraj, Laila meets Shankar and offers to help him arrest Sonu if he brings Nagaraj to the location she specifies.
+Believing Laila, Shankar brings Nagaraj to the designated place, where, as planned, Jenny, Pinky, and Sonu's other clients abduct Nagaraj.
 Meanwhile, Rustum abducts Laila and takes her to a marriage hall to marry her.
 Shankar discovers the marriage hall and engages in a fight with Rustum over Laila.
-During the fight, Laila's wig falls off, revealing that it is actually Sonu who has been pretending to be Laila.
+During the fight, Laila's wig falls off, revealing that Sonu has been pretending to be Laila.
 Later, Sonu, his clients, and Jenny prove Sonu's innocence in the adulterated cooking oil case by bringing Jyoti and Nagaraj to court.
 Ultimately, Rustum and his parents accept Sundari.